michalmilek/laravel-react/README.md

 - **Direct Messaging**: Users can send private messages to each other.
 - **Live Chat**: Real-time chat functionality for users to communicate instantly.
 - **User Profiles**: Each user has a profile page displaying their posts and activity.
 - **Upvote/Downvote System**: Users can upvote or downvote posts and comments.
+The system tracks whether a user has upvoted or downvoted a comment.
 - **Search Functionality**: Users can search for posts and users.
+- **Tagging System**: Users can tag posts with multiple tags.
 ## Technologies Used

 - **Laravel**: PHP framework for building the application.